A Mild Tchebotarev Theorem for GL$(n)$: Introduction

 Now a few words about the proof of Theorem A. A well known, basic theorem of Luo, Rudnick and Sarnak (\cite{LRS}), which is of importance to us, says that for any cusp form $\pi$ on GL$(n)/K$, the coefficient $a_v$ of $\pi$ at any unramified $v$ satisfies the bound $\vert a_v\vert < (Nv)^{1/2-1/(n^2+1)}$.
 (What is essential for us is that $a_v$ is bounded in absolute value by $(Nv)^{1/2-t_n}$ for a fixed positive number $t_n$ independent of $v$, not the exact shape of $t_n$.)
-Feeding this into the framework of \cite{Ra}, we see that it suffices, under our hypotheses, to prove that for all but a finite number of $v$ whose degree lies in $[2,(n^2+1)/2]$, $\pi_v$ and $\pi'_v$ are isomorphic.
+As it has been noted and used already by Rajan (\cite{Raj2}), feeding this into the known analytic framework, it suffices, under our hypotheses, to prove that for all but a finite number of $v$ whose degree lies in $[2,(n^2+1)/2]$, $\pi_v$ and $\pi'_v$ are isomorphic.
 We cannot achieve this directly, but can show, using some Kummer theory, that it holds for the base changes $\pi_L, \pi'_L$ to a carefully chosen solvable extension $L$ of $K'=K(\zeta)$, which will be a compositum (over $K$) of a finite number of disjoint $p^r$-extensions $L^{(1)}, L^{(2)}, \dots$ with $2p^r>n^2+1$; each $L^{(j)}$ will be a nested chain of cyclic $p^2$-extensions (see section 4).
 From this data we prove by descent that $\pi_{K'}$ and $\pi'_{K'}$ are isomorphic.
 There is an added subtlety if $\pi_{K'}$ or $\pi'_{K'}$ is not cuspidal, and this forces us to work with isobaric sums of unitary cuspidal automorphic representations, which are analogues of semisimple Galois representations of pure weight.
 These steps together form the core of the argument.
+It should be stressed that since the basic analytic method is by now standard, given Rajan's work (\cite{Raj2}) making use of \cite{LRS}, what is new here is the use of base change to a suitable chain of $p$-power extensions to achieve the requisite isomorphism, followed by careful descent.